redflo/pylarexx/Readme.md

 At the moment the BS-510 / TL-510 devices are not supported, since i have no such device.
 New Arexx sensors have id values that exceed 2 bytes and need this newer device.
 Would be nice, if someone sends me a device or a patch.

 The sensors that i have tested are TSN-TH70E and TL-3TSN, both with 2-byte id numbers (<65536).
-If you have other sensors, you can send me sensors or debugging output, and i will try to add them.
+If you have other sensors (CO2, ...), you can send me sensors or debugging output, and i will try to add them.

 ## Installation

+Installing and running pylarexx requires root privileges.
 The install.sh should put the code to /usr/local/pylarexx, a example config to /etc/pylarexx.yml and on systemd based systems, it creates a service.

 ## Configuration